LA County wants Vanessa Bryant to undergo psychiatric exam

 “It’s horrific, the worst imaginable,” they said in the statement.
 “But she sued the County for something that didn’t happen.
 There’s been no public disclosure of crash site photos, none.
 So we see this case as a money grab and are doing what’s necessary to defend our client.”

-Attorneys for Bryant did not immediately respond to requests for comment Monday.
+Attorneys for Bryant declined to immediately comment on Monday afternoon.